IsasGithub/GIS_FloodAnalysis/README.md

 # Flood Analysis in Australia – Flood Risk Mapping and Calculation of Affected Landcover Classes

 ## Introduction
-In this project, risk levels of the area being exposed to flood were analysed as well as the percentage of affection of the landcover classes for different flood stages.
+In this project, risk levels of the area being exposed to flooding were analysed as well as the percentage of affection of the landcover classes for different flood stages.
 These analyses were developed using QGIS and ArcGIS Pro (ESRI) to utilize both an open source and a licenced software.
-The aim is to identify how high the risk of flood exposure is in different parts of the area and to determine which landcover classes are how much exposed in percent to the actual flood in 2021 and two other flood stages.
+The aim is to identify how high the risk of flood exposure is in different parts of the area and to determine the extent of exposure [%] of the landcover classes to the actual flood in 2021 and two other flood stages.

 ## Methodology - Workflow
 The diagram below shows the performed workflow.